Summer Dissertation Writing Program 2020 - CLOSED

 The application period for 2020 is now closed.
 Please check our website in January 2021 to apply for next summer's workshop.

-Doctoral students in any discipline and in the advanced stages of dissertation writing are eligible to apply to summer intensive dissertation-writing workshops, to be held at the Berlin, Florence, London, and Washington DC institutes in the summer of 2014.
+Doctoral students in any discipline and in the advanced stages of dissertation writing are eligible to apply to summer intensive dissertation-writing workshops held at the Berlin, London, Madrid and Washington, D.C. institutes.
 Each site will be able to host an average of six doctoral students for a period of six weeks.
-It is possible that one of these workshops will be discipline-specific.
-If so, applicants will be notified when it is decided.
-In the meantime, students from all fields and disciplines are welcome to apply to all workshops.
-The 2014 Summer Dissertation Workshops will begin June 14 and end July 26, 2014.
+Students from all fields and disciplines are welcome to apply to these workshops.
+The workshops will be held from Monday, June 8 to Friday, July 17, 2020.

-- With rare exceptions, this program is intended for students who aim to file their dissertations no later than the end of the fall semester following the summer dissertation session attended.
+- This program is intended for students who aim to file their dissertations no later than the end of the following fall or early spring.

-- The dates provided are those of the residence program itself.
-Participants must check into the residence on the Saturday before the program begins (but no earlier).
+- The dates provided are those of the program itself.
+Participants must check into the dormitory on the Saturday before the program begins (but no earlier).

-- Participants must attend for the entire duration of the program, and be in residence at the Institute during the week.
+- Participants must be in attendance for the entire duration of the program, and be in residence at the Institute during the week.
 It will not be possible for participants to travel during weekdays.